sodbaveka/terraform_nutanix_vm_creation/README.md

 ## Purpose

-Deploy an UBUNTU VM on LAB's Nutanix.
+Clone and deploy a DEBIAN12 VM on LAB's Nutanix

 ## Prerequisites

-Rename and fill in the terraform.tfvars file.
+Rename and fill in the terraform.tfvars file